Adamzek/i-Aswaq/README.md

 ---
 # Project Ideation & Initiation
 ## a.
 Title - Hilmi 2218517
+i-Aswaq (Arabic for “the markets”) is a mobile marketplace application designed exclusively for IIUM students.
+It allows them to buy and sell new or used items conveniently within the campus community.

 ## b.
 Background of the Problem - Hilmi 2218517
 ## c.
 Purpose or Objective - Adam Zahari 2314361
 ## d.
 Target Users - Adam Zahari 2314361